Command Line Tools¶

 aep-compare file1.aep file2.aep

-aep-compare file1.aep file2.aep --json
+aep-compare file1.aep file2.aep --context 4

 Arguments¶